Glossary

 Maintenance Information

-Lastly, you should include detailed maintenance information in your asset list so that employees and maintenance technicians who conduct inspections and repairs can consult your asset list.
+Finally, include detailed maintenance information so the employees and technicians carrying out inspections and repairs can consult the list directly.

 What Is a PUWER Inspection?

-According to PUWER regulation 6, safety inspections need to be carried out on all types of work equipment to ensure people’s health and safety.
-This could entail either a visual inspection or a thorough inspection of the asset.
-In either case, the inspection has to be carried out by a qualified person and records of it kept for future inspections and reference.
+Under PUWER regulation 6, safety inspections have to be carried out on all types of work equipment to protect people's health and safety.
+That can mean a visual inspection or a thorough inspection of the asset.
+Either way, a qualified person must perform it, and the records must be kept for future inspections and reference.

 Different Types of PUWER Inspections

-A visual inspection is carried out more frequently and is generally less extensive than a thorough examination.
-The asset – or parts of the assets – are checked visually to determine that they are in good condition and show no obvious signs of deterioration.
+A visual inspection happens more often and is generally less extensive than a thorough examination.
+The asset — or parts of it — is checked by eye to confirm it is in good condition and shows no obvious signs of deterioration.

 Inspection Records

-Under PUWER, a company is obliged to keep records of all inspections, maintenance procedures, and service histories.
-Moreover, it is recommended to also record training, risk assessments, and action plans – even if those are not PUWER inspection requirements.
-Records for risk assessments are a legal requirement and need to be kept until the next assessment.
-All records of tests and inspections are required and need to be kept at least until the next inspection, even though it can be useful to keep them longer.
-Records of accidents or incidents have to be kept for at least 3 years and are also a legal requirement.
-Keeping records of safety training is not required, but it is recommended to keep records for as long as the certificate is valid.
+PUWER obliges a company to keep records of all inspections, maintenance procedures, and service histories.
+It is also worth recording training, risk assessments, and action plans, even where those are not strictly PUWER inspection requirements.
+Records for risk assessments are a legal requirement and must be kept until the next assessment.
+Records of tests and inspections must be kept at least until the next inspection, though holding them longer is often useful.
+Records of accidents or incidents are a legal requirement too and have to be kept for at least 3 years.
+Keeping records of safety training is not required, but it is sensible to retain them for as long as the certificate is valid.

 How Frequently Should PUWER Inspections Be Carried Out?